ShivalingBiradar/Python-for-Devops/README.md

 # Python for Devops

 ## Description
-This Python project is aimed at facilitating DevOps tasks such as automation, deployment, monitoring, and configuration management.
+This Python language is aimed at facilitating DevOps tasks such as automation, deployment, monitoring, and configuration management.

 ## Features
 -> Automation of common DevOps tasks